Chris Huhne says speeding allegations 'incorrect'

 "I very much welcome the referral to the police as it will draw a line under the matter," he told BBC News.

-"I don't want to say any more than that, I think the police can get to the bottom of this."'In the past'
+"I don't want to say any more than that, I think the police can get to the bottom of this."

 A senior Lib Dem source told the BBC that Deputy Prime Minister Nick Clegg had met Mr Huhne on Monday to discuss the weekend's allegations, which Mr Huhne denied, and that he retained the Lib Dem leader's full confidence.